 “Giving business users more freedom to access and use information may result in more mistakes and duplication than IT is comfortable with, but the alternative is often worse: business people making decisions with inadequate data because they can’t wait for slow IT processes.”
 (Timo Elliott , https://www.zdnet.com/article/information-democracy-vs-information-anarchy/).

-Data democracy is the only path to success, and the same way that democracy requires a social contract and practice in place, data democracy also requires understanding of needs corporate citizens and their collaboration in learning.
+Data democracy is the only path to success.
+In the same way that democracy requires a social contract and practice in place, data democracy also requires an understanding of the needs of corporate citizens and collaboration in their learning.